 The administration ends when the administrator believes the purpose of the administration has been achieved or that this is not possible.
 There is a one-year time limit for administrations but these can be extended if creditors agree or the courts give permission.

 At Haslers, our insolvency practitioners are experienced in acting as administrators and can provide expert advice to company directors and creditors on administration and other insolvency procedures.

-To find out more about our East London and Essex administration services, please contact us.
+To find out more about our Administration services, please contact us.